ladrians/RoboND-WhereAmI-Project-P6/README.md

 The validation for the correct navigation was used the [Rviz](http://wiki.ros.org/rviz) utility tracking the robot's current location and displaying the generated "Robot Pose", Global and Local costmaps and the associated paths to the desired goal.

 Initially all tuning was done for the `udacity_bot` and when everything worked the same parameters were tested on the `ls_bot` rover.
-As it didn't work as exected parameters were changed to get a reasonable navigation on both.
+As it didn't work as exected parameters were changed to get a reasonable navigation on both rovers.

 ### AMCL